-As part of our Year 9 Personal and Social Education program we deliver a series of sessions on Relationships and Sex Education.
-These lessons follow government guidelines and the topics included in this programme are:-
+As part of our Year 9 Personal and Social Education programme we deliver a series of sessions on Relationships and Sex Education.
+These lessons follow government guidelines and the topics included in this programme are:

-All students in Year 9 participate in these classes unless a written request from a parent/guardian asking for their child is to be withdrawn from the lessons.
+All students in Year 9 participate in these classes unless a written request is received from a parent/guardian asking for their child to be withdrawn from the lessons.

-Lifestyle - this is a community-based project run by Humberside Police aimed at students using their time during the Summer Holiday.
+Lifestyle - this is a community-based project run by Humberside Police aimed at students using their time during the summer holiday.
 The Curriculum Area arranges for the local Community officer to attend House assemblies to promote this competition.
-Following on from this in the Autumn term we also arrange for a special assembly when Humberside Police will attend Tollbar Academy to give out certificates and prizes to the students who participated in this activity.
+Following on from this in the autumn term we also arrange for a special assembly where representatives from Humberside Police attend Tollbar Academy to give out certificates and prizes to the students who participated in this activity.

 Young People's Support Services - we have a very good relationship with the Careers advice section of this agency.
 Working closely with YPSS we arrange for all students to be seen for one to one careers interviews.

 Education through Theatre and Outside Speakers - when possible we take the opportunity to invite these providers into Tollbar Academy.
 Recent examples of these have been for the Samaritans, Homelessness, Road Safety (seatbelts), NELC Neat Streets, Humberside Fire and Rescue, Aim Higher and SmartRisk charity.
 The feedback we receive from students is always positive.